Open

 Processing and Agreement

-- For certain cases, CBSA issues an authorization before export.
+- For some cases, approval is required before export.

 - If relief was not claimed at import, a refund request may be filed later.